Better Call CLAUSE: A Discrepancy Benchmark for Auditing LLMs Legal Reasoning Capabilities: Our Dataset

 The verification performs rigorous binary classification (YES/NO) determining whether modifications represent strong, meaningful contradictions meeting our quality threshold.
 It evaluates semantic significance, contradiction strength, and contextual coherence.
 Only perturbations receiving YES classification are retained through automatic filtering, producing a clean, high-quality benchmark where each perturbation is explicitly validated for contradiction strength and interpretability.

 \paragraph{\datasetName Statistics} Table~\ref{tab:combined_dataset_summary} presents comprehensive statistics for both components, showing the distribution of JSON files and perturbations across all ten categories.
 The dataset exhibits several notable characteristics.
 First, each JSON file contains multiple perturbations, with CUAD averaging 2.73 perturbations per file and the NLI split averaging 3.96 perturbations per file.
 Second, the distribution across categories is relatively balanced, though some variation exists due to the inherent complexity of generating specific perturbation types for different contract structures.
-Third, the legal categories generally contain fewer perturbations than their inText counterparts, reflecting the additional constraints imposed by statutory validation requirements. \paragraph{\datasetName Human Verification}
+Third, the legal categories generally contain fewer perturbations than their inText counterparts, reflecting the additional constraints imposed by statutory validation requirements.
+Extended data statistics for text length before and after perturbation is given in Table~\ref{tab:text_length_stats}. \paragraph{\datasetName Human Verification}

 To validate quality and legal accuracy, we first engaged a legal expert to confirm the real-world relevance of our perturbation categories.
 Subsequently, 3 NLP experts evaluated 25\% of our dataset (13,275 perturbation instances) using structured binary classification to determine meaningful legal contradictions.
 Our human verification demonstrates exceptional quality with 98.58\% contradiction validation rate and strong inter-rater reliability shown in Table~\ref{tab:agreement}.
 The evaluation examined semantic significance, contradiction strength, and contextual coherence, ensuring our benchmark contains high-quality examples for testing LLM legal reasoning capabilities.
+Legal expert verification statsin appendix Table~\ref{tab:expert_scores_contradiction}.